Only One Way to Achieve Patience

 Oh boy.
 Looking back, the last quarter century hasn't been hell on earth by any stretch, but its sure been full of its share of problems.
 As of this writing, I've got one that's forcing me to wait... and wait... and wait for an answer.
 I feel shamed when I go through a study about Abraham and how long he waited and waited for God to fulfill a direct promise, because I can't imagine waiting any longer than I already have.
 The only reason I continue to do so is because of the patience and wisdom I've built up having passed through earlier problems and trials, the outcomes of which inform me to keep waiting.

-Honestly I haven't completely figured that out yet.
+Honestly, I haven't completely figured that out yet.
 Appropriately, it's something I'm willing to be patient to gain the wisdom of.
-But I suspect it has something to do with that pesky old verse from James:
+But I suspect it has something to do with what others see our tested faith has wrought in us, and with that pesky old verse from James:

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing (James 1:2-4).